By ProFellow Founder, Dr. Vicki Johnson

 So, here’s what you should ask yourself when pursuing a graduate degree that may or may not be a huge financial investment.

 #1 Do I absolutely need this degree to advance in my career track?

 Really take the time to get truthful answers to this question, because you might be surprised that the answer is no. Many people can move up in their career track purely through work experience, leadership opportunities and the cultivation of their professional network.
 Identify leaders in your career field who are 5-10 years ahead of you and see if they have a graduate degree.
 For those that don’t, ask them how they got there.
 And for those that do, ask them if they feel the degree was necessary!

 If you confirm you NEED a degree to achieve your goals, or the degree can help you achieve your goals more quickly, then it can be a worthwhile investment.
 For example, to become a physician, you need a Doctor of Medicine (MD).
 To become a lawyer, you need a Juris Doctorate (JD).
 For some technical, advanced (and typically high-paid) career tracks, a graduate degree can be a must.
-However, for virtually all other career tracks, it’s debatable whether you need to invest time and money into a master’s or doctoral degree to achieve your goals.
+However, for other career tracks, it’s debatable whether you need to invest time and money into a master’s or doctoral degree to achieve your goals.

 If you find you don’t necessarily need a graduate degree to achieve your goals, you may want to explore alternatives to advancement, such as professional fellowships, getting promoted within your organization or career-advancing opportunities in other organizations.
 Identify your pathway to growth, and don’t assume a degree is the answer.

 If after these considerations you still desire a graduate degree as a vehicle for career advancement, a career change or to achieve a personal academic goal, then your next question should be: